FlorentFlament/RetroDevEm/README.md

 - 1 DB9 female connector ;
 - and a bread board with some wires to connect things.

-The electronic components only act as buffers between the Raspberry Pi I/O pins and the machine port.
+The electronic components only act a buffer between the Raspberry Pi I/O pins and the machine port.
 This may evolve over time.

 ## Schematics